-Students will study various forms of technology through their PYP Transdisciplinary Themes, as well as having regular access to technology in the form of tablet computers (in IST A), tablet computers and chromebooks (in the B classroom) and 1-to-1 chromebooks (in IST C and D).
+Students will study various forms of technology through their PYP Transdisciplinary Themes, as well as having regular access to technology in the form of tablet computers (in Early Years and Year 2), and 1-to-1 chromebooks (in Years 3-6).
 These chromebooks and tablets are provided by the school to be used during school hours and will not be taken home.